wp-plugins/nextgen-facebook/readme.txt

 = Adds SEO and Open Graph =

-NextGEN Facebook Open Graph (NGFB Open Graph) adds Search Engine Optimization (SEO) and [Open Graph](http://ogp.me/) HTML tags to the head section of your webpages.
+NGFB Open Graph adds Search Engine Optimization (SEO) and [Open Graph](http://ogp.me/) HTML tags to the head section of your webpages.
 These tags are used by Google Search, Google+, Facebook, Twitter, and many more, to parse and describe your content correctly (title, description, tags, images, videos, author social profiles, etc.).

 NGFB Open Graph goes well beyond other SEO and Open Graph plugins by offering a stable, mature, high-performance platform that supports a wide variety of media sources and archive-types.
 NGFB Open Graph detects and uses images from the NextGEN Gallery plugin and / or the WordPress Media Library (featured, attached, preview, shortcodes, etc.), and embedded videos in your content.